bfxdev/Arduino/Affine3D/README.md

 I can imagine that this part is hard to follow.
 It is not necessary to understand completely the bits and bytes here to understand the rest of the tutorial.
 Just use the macros definition as provided.

-## Implementation of the draw procedure
+## Part 3: Implementation of the draw procedure

 Now that we have a comprehensive set of macros and type definitions, we can re-write the function that draws one row of pixels with an affine transformation.